MatthewThirkettle/calibrated-projection-MATLAB/README.md

 # Calibrated Projection in MATLAB: User's Manual and Package

-We present the calibrated-projection MATLAB package implementing the method to construct confidence intervals proposed by Kaido, Molinari, and Stoye (2019), forthcomiong ECONOMETRICA.
+We present the calibrated-projection MATLAB package implementing the method to construct confidence intervals proposed by **Kaido, Molinari, and Stoye (2019)**.
 This version of the code is what was used to carry out the empirical application in Section 4 of Kaido, Molinari, and Stoye (2019) and the Monte Carlo simulations in Appendix C. Please visit https://molinari.economics.cornell.edu/programs.html for the most up-to-date version of the code.

 # Getting Started